 |Viewing and managing your work||

-In the new experience, plans have three (3) views, which let you focus on specific aspects of your plan.
+In the improved interface, plans have three (3) views, which let you focus on specific aspects of your plan.

 See What is a Portfolio plan to know more.